Your Guide to the Age Pension:

 To qualify for the Age Pension, applicants must meet three main criteria: age, residency, and means testing.

 The Age Pension is paid fortnightly.
-As of 2025, the maximum basic rate for a single person is around $1,100 per fortnight, with couples receiving a combined rate of approximately $1,660.
-These rates are subject to indexation and are adjusted every March and September to reflect changes in the cost of living.
+As of 20 March 2026, the maximum basic rate for a single person is $ 1,200.90 per fortnight ($ 31,223 annually), with couples receiving a combined rate of $ 1,810.40 per fortnight ($ 47,070 annually).
+These rates are linked to CPI indexation and are adjusted every 20th March and 20th September to reflect changes in the cost of living.
+Age Pension - Current Rates - Read More ....

 Receiving the Age Pension may also entitle individuals to other benefits and concessions: